-The Clinical Research, Investigation, and Systems Modeling of Acute Illness (CRISMA) Center is directed by Derek C. Angus MD, MPH, and is comprised of five programs: Systems biology directed by Gilles Clermont MD, MSc; Healthcare Policy and Management to be directed by Jeremy Kahn, MD, MS; CRISMA-Kids directed by R Scott Watson, MD, MPH; Ethics and Decision-Making directed by Douglas White, MD, MAS; and Clinical Epidemiology directed by Sachin Yende, MD, MS. The Center for Critical Care Nephrology directed by John Kellum, MD also has its home within CRISMA.
+The Clinical Research, Investigation, and Systems Modeling of Acute Illness (CRISMA) Center is directed by Derek C. Angus MD, MPH.
+CRISMA Center is a clinical, translational and health services research group focusing on critical illness.
+The Center now has six programs: Clinical Epidemiology, directed by Sachin Yende, MD, MS; Ethics and Decision-Making, directed by Douglas White, MD, MAS; Systems Medicine, directed by Gilles Clermont MD, MSc; Healthcare Policy and Management, directed by Jeremy Kahn, MD, MS; the new Center for Critical Care Nephrology, directed by John Kellum, MD; and CRISMA-Kids, directed by R Scott Watson, MD, MPH.
 CRISMA includes adult and pediatric critical care researchers and dedicated research staff that specialize in translational research of the acutely ill.
 This large team of clinician-scientists, mathematicians, and epidemiologists enjoys superb funding from the NIH and multiple industrial sponsors.

 CRISMA also collaborates with industry, advises in clinical trial design and implementation, and mentors clinical and research fellows, most of whom are simultaneously completing advanced training in clinical and health services research through the Masters in Public Health (MPH) program at the Graduate School of Public Health, the Clinical Research Training Program, or the Clinician Educator Training Program.